 There is a reported correlation between hepatic angiomyolipoma and tuberous sclerosis (TS), although the association is not as strong at it is for renal AMLs.
 Up to 20% of renal AMLs are associated with TS, compared to only 6% of hepatic AMLs 5.
 Nonetheless, the liver is the second most frequent site of angiomyolipoma after kidney.

-Angiomyolipomas may be single or multiple, round or lobulated fat-containing mass lesions, seen more commonly in the right hepatic lobe ref.
+Angiomyolipomas may be single or multiple, round or lobulated fat-containing mass lesions, seen more commonly in the right hepatic lobe 3.

 The characteristic findings on any modality are the presence of both fat and prominent vascularity in the same lesion.
 If the fatty component predominates, it resembles lipomas but most of the time, a mixture of usual solid soft tissue intermingled with fatty components will be seen.
 Conversely, in cases of less fatty content and excess vascular part, the lesion seems like hypervascular hepatic mass lesions.

 It may be seen as hetero or homogenous echogenic (due to fat content) mass lesion.
-In case of less fat content and excess vascular component, angiomyolipoma can be seen as a heterogeneous hypoechoic mass lesion.
+In the case of less fat content and excess vascular component, angiomyolipoma can be seen as a heterogeneous hypoechoic mass lesion.
 Could be indistinguishable from a hemangioma 1.

 On non-enhanced CT, angiomyolipoma presents as well defined solid heterogeneous mass containing markedly hypodense area.
-Due to the presence of the vascular component, marked enhancement in arterial phase is evident.
+Due to the presence of the vascular component, marked enhancement in the arterial phase is evident.
 Drainage is via the hepatic veins, and this is the main differentiating point from fat-containing HCC that drains mainly in the portal vein.

 - well-defined mass with heterogeneous attenuation values due to the presence of fat and soft tissue densities

 - maybe predominantly low-density mass

 - arterial phase: significant enhancement in the arterial phase

 - portal phase: becomes hypoattenuated

 On MRI the lesion shows hyperintensity like as fatty tissue on both T1 and T2, which decreases with fat suppression.
-To detect small volume of fat content in cases of lipid-poor AML, chemical shift imaging (i.e. in-phase/out-of-phase) is useful.
+To detect the small volume of fat content in cases of lipid-poor AML, chemical shift imaging (i.e. in-phase/out-of-phase) is useful.